 To learn more about the available visualizations, see Custom visualizations in the Machine Learning Toolkit.

 Introduction to the Assistants

 The Assistants guide you through the process of performing an analytic in the MLTK.
 Assistants use all tools and extensions, including both SPL and ML-SPL.
-You can click Show SPL at any time within an Assistant to see the SPL.
+You can click the button labeled SPL in any Smart Assistant, or the button labeled Show SPL in any Experiment Assistant to see the underlying SPL.

-The Assistants walk you through the entire machine learning process:
+The Assistants walk you through the entire machine learning process including:

 Each type of machine learning has an accompanying Assistant:

 |Type of machine learning||Assistant|

 Smart Prediction Assistant